Louis Joseph, Duke of Vendôme: Assessment

 Vendôme was one of the most remarkable soldiers in the history of the French army.
 He had, besides the skill and the fertile imagination of the true army leader, the brilliant courage of a soldier.
 The real secret of his continuous success, however, was his extraordinary influence over his men.
 He seldom made mistakes, and his opponent Eugene of Savoy praised the brilliance of some of his actions in his memoirs.

 Marriage

 Vendôme married Marie Anne de Bourbon, a daughter of Henri Jules, Prince of Condé and granddaughter of Le Grand Condé.

-Reputedly very ugly, her father died leaving her unmarried.
-Her brother, who became the Prince of Condé in 1709, died the next year not having helped his sister marry.
+Marie Anne was unmarried at the time of her father’s death, and still had no marriage prospects when her brother, who became the Prince of Condé in 1709, died the next year.
 She could have married the duc du Maine in 1692, but Maine preferred Marie Anne's sister, Anne Louise Bénédicte de Bourbon, and married her instead.